-FIGURE 16 NIDD: Users and Nights of Crisis/Planned Respite and Rate per 1,000 Population by Age, 2012 and 2017
+FIGURE 16 NIDD: Number and proportion of individuals and nights of crisis/planned respite by age, 2012 and 2017

-Figure 17 shows utilisation of respite services in 2017 by sex.
-The pattern of utilisation varied with a higher number of males using the service.
-Also, the peak in utilisation for males is younger (10-14 years) than that for females (25-29 years).
-There was no variation in the median number of nights by sex.
+Figure 17 shows usage of respite services in 2017 by sex.
+The pattern varies, with a higher number of males using the service.
+Also, the peak in usage for males is younger (10-14 years) than that for females (25-29 years).
+There is no variation in the median number of nights by sex.